raspberrypilearning/turtle-tracker/en/step_4.md

 In this step, you will add **lists** of x and y coordinates to the **Turtle 2** sprite.
 This allows you to draw a longer route without having to write code for each location.

 In previous projects you have used variables to store data.
 A variable can only store one piece of data at a time.
-A list also stores data, but it can store lots of pieces in order.
+A list also stores data, but it can store lots of information in order.

 You are going to create two lists, one for the x coordinates of your turtle and one for the y coordinates.
 Then, you will write code that moves the turtle using the data in the lists.